B-Wu04/E-Commerce_Analysis/README.md

 note: December 2023 growth is slightly inaccurate due to incomplete data for November 2023

 ### Distribution of Sales
-- Sales amongst the four categories: Accessories, Electronics, Furniture and Home & Kitchen stayed consistent throughout the year.
+- The ranking of sales amongst the four categories: Accessories, Electronics, Furniture and Home & Kitchen stayed consistent throughout the year.
+- The growth of these categories between months were almost identical to each other.
+This indicates that the sales performance across categories is likely influenced by overarching seasonal trends or promotions, rather than category-specific factors.
+- This consistency implies that products from different categories are likely serving distinct customer needs, with minimal overlap.
+In other words, they do not significantly cannibalise each other’s sales, which supports a diverse product strategy without risk of internal market dilution.

 | Category | Revenue | % of Total Revenue |
 | --- | --- | --- |